starseek/school-security-page/README.md

 # BrickHouse Security: School Security Page
-web page design for school secuirty services provided by BrickHouse Security
+## Web page design for school secuirty services provided by BrickHouse Security

 I work for BrickHouse Security, and this is one of my projects I am publishing here on GitHub.
 I want to showcase my ability to code as well as design.